albisserAdrian/acadCC/README.md

   * Check that the path to the AutoCAD Core Console `accoreconsole.exe` which in my case can be found at `C:\Program Files\Autodesk\AutoCAD 2017\accoreconsole.exe` is correct.

-  * Change the `script-name.scr` for the script you want to use.
+  * Replace the `script-name.scr` for the script you want to use.

 4. Save and close the `RUN-SCRIPTS.BAT` file.